 Hampshire College offers services on an individual basis to students with documented disabilities.
-The College recognizes its obligation under Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990 to provide reasonable accommodations for individuals with disabilities so they may participate as fully as possible in the College's academic programs.
+The College recognizes its obligation under Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act (ADA) of 1990, and the ADA Amendments Act of 2008 to provide reasonable accommodations for individuals with disabilities so they may participate as equitably as possible in the College's academic programs.
 Disabilities are considered any documented impairment which impacts a major life function.
 This may include, but is not limited to diagnoses related to sensory impairments, mobility impairments, chronic illnesses and medical disabilities, learning disabilities, developmental disabilities and psychological disabilities.
-The director of OARS is responsible for the coordination of services and accommodations for students with disabilities.
+The OARS staff is responsible for the coordination of services and accommodations for students with disabilities.
 Accommodations may be provided by OARS directly, but often accommodations are implemented in collaboration with faculty or other relevant campus offices and personnel.

-Hampshire College does not provide educational evaluations or any other assessment of medical, learning or mental health status to determine eligibility for accommodation.
+Hampshire College does not provide educational evaluations or any other assessment of medical, learning, or mental health status to determine eligibility for accommodation.
 Documentation Guidelines are available to clarify types of assessments and appropriate professionals to administer such assessments which substantiate need and eligibility for disability-related accommodation.
 A list of local practitioners qualified to conduct relevant evaluations at a student’s expense can be made available at a student’s request.
 Health and Counseling Services will provide referrals to local professionals who can evaluate psychiatric and medical conditions.